qt/qtbase/doc/global/app-examples-template/README.md

 # Qt Application Examples Template

-Use the 'app-examples-template.qdoc' file when creating or updating any of the Qt application examples.
+Use the 'app-examples.qdoc.template' file when creating or updating any of the Qt application examples.

 The purpose of the template is to make it easier for technical writers and